 A fire may be stopped by a plantation or it will move at a slower speed if it spreads to the wind protected side.
 If wind velocities are 50% reduced then the fire will be moving at half its former speed within the wind protected zone of the plantation.
 This protected zone/distance from a plantation is generally 20 x its height.
 So a 20 meter tall plantation will reduce wind velocities and slow the progress of a fire over a 400 meter wide zone from the plantation edge.

 A note on design of windbreaks near a house or sheds:

 When designing native windbreaks near a house or sheds that include trees over 20 m tall, keep trees at the recommended safe distance of 30 meters - 1.5 times x maximum height from any building assets like a house and sheds.
 For wider plantations (25 – 50 meters) consider planting tall trees on the side of the plantation away from the house and sheds to keep them at a safe distance.
 This will dramatically reduce dead leaves blowing into guttering and building up around buildings which adds to the properties fire risk.

 For the best wind protection a windbreak’s length should be at least 20 times the tallest tree height to be effective and meet at paddock corners to provide good protection if the wind and fire change direction.
 So a 20 meter maximum height windbreak would ideally be 400 meters long and form a T or L shape with another plantation at the north-western and south-western corners of a paddock for the optimum wind and fire protection allowing for westerly wind changes turning a fire.

 For smaller properties plantations 50 - 100 m long on the northern and western boundaries will provide adequate protection if the wind changes from the north to the west or south west.

 2. Reducing damaging radiant heat.

-The CFA website describes radiant heat as ‘the heat you feel from a fire' and describe it as 'the biggest killer in a fire'.
+The CFA website describes radiant heat as ‘the heat you feel from a fire' and describes it as 'the biggest killer in a fire'.
 They add that the best protection is distance.